-We’ve talked before about the unfortunate prevalence of misinformation when it comes to CBD (see our post on common CBD-related scams and misinformation here).
-For that reason, it is absolutely critical that consumers educate themselves about CBD so that they can make informed purchasing decisions and buy quality CBD products that deliver the benefits and advantages that they expect.
+We’ve talked before about the unfortunate prevalence of CBD scams and misinformation – which is why it is critical that consumers educate themselves about CBD oil so they can make informed decisions before purchasing.

 Bioavailability is a term that refers not only to CBD, but a range of compounds.
-An official definition given from Science Direct states:
+An official definition in Science Direct states:

 “Bioavailability is the potential for uptake of a substance by a living organism.
 It is usually expressed as the fraction that can be taken up by the organism in relation to the total amount of the substance available.”

 Experts recommend you take the right dosage of any substance in order to get the best results.

 The bioavailability of a compound or product is helpful for determining the total percentage of the substance that is absorbed into the human bloodstream.

 In other words, bioavailability is the rate at which a compound reaches the bloodstream and is absorbed into the body.

 Before you take a medicine, other health product or supplement, you need to know its bioavailability to determine the right dose.

 This also gives you an idea of how you should take the product for optimal results.

 When it comes to CBD, bioavailability is greatly influenced by the method of consumption.
 You may already know that CBD can be taken in a variety of forms, including oils, vapour, creams, and edibles.